concourse/concourse/release-notes/latest.md

   performance, and complaints from our Concourse tenants.

   The right side shows that after upgrading to v6.0 the usage dropped to ~65%.
-  This is still pretty high, but keep in mind that we intentionally gave this environment a pretty weak database machine so we don't just keep scaling up and pretending our users have unlimited funds for beefy hardware.
+  This is still pretty high, but keep in mind that we [intentionally gave this environment a pretty weak database machine][wimp-lo] so we don't just keep scaling up and pretending our users have unlimited funds for beefy hardware.
   Anything less than 100% usage here is a win.

   This next metric is shows database data transfer: